oceanprotocol/docs/rewards/df-faq.md

 <details>

-<summary>Is there a way to transform VeOcean to Ocean gradually over the lock period?</summary>
+<summary>Is there a way to transform veOCEAN to OCEAN gradually over the lock period?</summary>

-No, you can't convert your VeOcean to Ocean during the lock period.
-When the lock period concludes, you gain access to all your locked Ocean tokens.
+No, you can't convert your veOCEAN to OCEAN during the lock period.
+When the lock period concludes, you gain access to all your locked OCEAN.

-To learn more about VeOcean, check out this [resource](df-veocean).
+To learn more about veOCEAN, check out this [resource](df-veocean).

 </details>